 Where were the cast of ‘Bridgerton’ educated?

 If you’re an avid Netflix binger, you’re likely to have caught up with all the episodes “Bridgerton”.
-For two seasons, the innovative and refreshing show has been expanding an audience’s perception of romance, casting unconventional leads (at the time) and creating storylines that are inclusive of all.
+For three seasons, the series has taken the romance genre by storm, casting unconventional leads (at the time) and creating storylines that are way more inclusive than its more beige counterparts.

-It’s no wonder that anticipation for “Bridgerton season 3″ is at an all-time high.
-While not all the beloved cast members will be returning to the small screen, many are set to reprise their roles — something fans are extremely excited about.
+It’s no wonder that anticipation for “Bridgerton Season 4″ is at an all-time high.
+While not all beloved cast members will be returning, many are set to reprise their roles.
+Fans are extremely excited about this (as are we).

 The best part?
 These institutions accept and train international students too — which means you could get your start there, too.

 Simone Ashley trained at the same theatre school that cultivated talents like Kate Winslet.
-Source: Araya Doheny/AFP
+Simone Ashley trained at the same theatre school that cultivated talents like Kate Winslet.

 Simone Ashley